Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

       custom_error_prompt_text

-    - Allows the caller to respond to a prompt that will either have a yes or no answer.
+    - Prompts the caller to respond with either a yes or no answer.
 The caller's response determines how the call will continue.

 Node Details